anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

 2. Reduce model complexity.
 3. Early stopping during the training phase (have an eye over the loss over the training period as soon as loss begins to increase stop training).
-4. Ridge Regularization and Lasso Regularization
-5. Use dropout for neural networks to tackle overfitting.
+4. Use dropout for neural networks to tackle overfitting.

 <img src="/assets/underfitting-overfitting.png" alt="Architecture">